 Pursuant to the March 1998 Settlements, Liggett is required to pay each of settling states and territories their relative share (based on the Medicaid population of each state over the total Medicaid population of the United States) of between 27.5% and 30% of Liggett's pre-tax income each year for 25 years, with a minimum payment guarantee of \$1,000 per state over the first nine years of the agreement.
-The liability was computed using a discount rate of 18%.
-The aggregate payments required under the March 1996, March 1997 and March 1998 Settlements are \$45,000.
-Of this amount, \$3,389 has been paid as of June 30, 1998.
-The annual percentage is subject to increase, pro rata from 27.5% - 30%, depending on the number of additional states joining the settlement.
+The aggregate payments required under the March 1996, March 1997 and March 1998 Settlements are \$45,000, of which \$3,639 was paid as of September 30, 1998.
+The liability for the settlements has been recorded in the Company's financial statements using a discount rate of 18%.
+The annual percentage is subject to increase, pro rata from 27.5% up to 30%, depending on the number of additional states joining the settlement.
 Pursuant to the "most favored nation" provisions under the March 1996 and March 1997 Settlements, each of the states settling under those settlements could benefit from the economic terms of the March 1998 Settlements.
 In all settlements, Liggett agreed to phase-in compliance with certain proposed FDA regulations regarding smoking by children and adolescents, including a prohibition on the use of cartoon characters in tobacco advertising and limitations on the use of promotional materials and distribution of sample packages where minors are present.
 The March 1998 Settlements provide for additional restrictions and regulations on Liggett's advertising, including a prohibition on outdoor advertising and product advertising on the Internet and on payments for product placement in movies and television.